-- (a) any body described as such; - (b) any tribunal exercising judicial, or quasi-judicial, functions; - (c) a professional disciplinary tribunal; - (d) an industrial tribunal; - (e) an administrative tribunal; - (f) an investigation or inquiry established or conducted under statute or by a Parliament; - (g) a Royal Commission; - (h) an arbitration or mediation or any other form of dispute resolution. - "current proceedings" means proceedings which have not been determined, including proceedings in which there is still the real possibility of an appeal or other challenge to a decision being filed, heard or decided. - "discrimination" means discrimination that is unlawful under the applicable state, territory or federal anti-discrimination or human rights legislation. - "disqualified person" means any of the following persons whether the thing that has happened to the person happened before or after the commencement of this definition: - (a) a person whose name has (whether or not at his or her own request) been removed from an Australian roll and who has not subsequently been admitted or re-admitted to the legal profession under legal profession legislation or a corresponding law; - (b) a person whose Australian practising certificate has been suspended or cancelled under legal profession legislation or a corresponding law and who, because of the cancellation, is not an Australian legal practitioner or in relation to whom that suspension has not finished; - (c) a person who has been refused a renewal of an Australian practising certificate under legal profession legislation or a corresponding law, and to whom an Australian practising certificate has not been granted at a later time; - (d) a person who is the subject of an order under legal professional legislation or a corresponding law prohibiting a law practice from employing or paying the person in connection with the relevant practice; - (e) a person who is the subject of an order under legal profession legislation or a corresponding law prohibiting an Australian legal practitioner from being a partner of the person in a business that includes the solicitor's practice; or - (f) a person who is the subject of any order under legal profession legislation or corresponding law, disqualifying them from managing an incorporated legal practice or from engaging in partnerships with certain partners who are not Australian legal practitioners. - "engagement" means the appointment of a solicitor or of a solicitor's law practice to provide legal services for a matter.
+- (a) any body described as such;

+- (b) any tribunal exercising judicial, or quasi-judicial, functions;

+- (c) a professional disciplinary tribunal;

+- (d) an industrial tribunal;

+- (e) an administrative tribunal;

+- (f) an investigation or inquiry established or conducted under statute or by a Parliament;

+- (g) a Royal Commission;

+- (h) an arbitration or mediation or any other form of dispute resolution.

+"current proceedings" means proceedings which have not been determined, including proceedings in which there is still the real possibility of an appeal or other challenge to a decision being filed, heard or decided.

+"discrimination" means discrimination that is unlawful under the applicable state, territory or federal anti- discrimination or human rights legislation.

+"disqualified person" means any of the following persons whether the thing that has happened to the person happened before or after the commencement of this definition:

+- (a) a person whose name has (whether or not at his or her own request) been removed from an Australian roll and who has not subsequently been admitted or re-admitted to the legal profession under legal profession legislation or a corresponding law; - (b) a person whose Australian practising certificate has been suspended or cancelled under legal profession legislation or a corresponding law and who, because of the cancellation, is not an Australian legal practitioner or in relation to whom that suspension has not finished: - (c) a person who has been refused a renewal of an Australian practising certificate under legal profession legislation or a corresponding law, and to whom an Australian practising certificate has not been granted at a later time; - (d) a person who is the subject of an order under legal professional legislation or a corresponding law prohibiting a law practice from employing or paying the person in connection with the relevant practice; - (e) a person who is the subject of an order under legal profession legislation or a corresponding law prohibiting an Australian legal practitioner from being a partner of the person in a business that includes the solicitor's practice; or - (f) a person who is the subject of any order under legal profession legislation or corresponding law, disqualifying them from managing an incorporated legal practice or from engaging in partnerships with certain partners who are not Australian legal practitioners.